 Take for instance social media; 10 years ago few knew about Facebook.
 There were no iPhones, iPads, Kindles, Nooks, twitter accounts, or any of the current games that are the focus of today's youth.
 The technology curve continues to grow, yet we find that most local school districts move slowly to make adjustments for modern communication, research and learning tools.
 The students hold access to the entire world in their jacket pockets and book bags, and they are forbidden to use it.
 In some Mississippi school districts, they are piloting BYOD -- "bring your own device," which allows students to do research, make calculations, and communicate across the country and world.
 There is not a better way to engage students and keep their attention, but our school leaders and teachers refuse to embrace learning with technology.
 It is time to move into the 21st century.

 Even at sporting events, I can see a vast difference from 10 years ago.
-I am surely no auditor, yet to the naked eye attendance is noticeably.
+I am surely no auditor, yet to the naked eye attendance is down a lot in a community that via census numbers has grown in the last years.
 With parent and community involvement down, there seems to be some obvious work ahead of us to improve our school system.
 School events used to be the focus for all parents and many community members, but today that is definitely not the case.
 It is time to return to some basic family values and place our children at the top of the list and support ALL of their activities.